Thinkmill/manylicense/README.md

 # ?
-A `node_modules` license-file inspection tool for monorepos that use yarn workspaces.
+A `node_modules` license reporting tool for monorepos that use yarn workspaces.

 **WARNING**: This tool is a work in progress, please report any bugs!
 If you need something safe for your production tooling, this probably isn't for you... yet.